tdcosim/TDcoSim/docs/user_guide_understanding_config.md

      * *solarFlag (Boolean):* Specifies presence or absence of PV-DERs in a feeder.

-     * solarPenetration (float) : Specifies the total rated capacity of PV-DERs as a percentage of the total feeder load (e.g. 0.1).
+     * solarPenetration (float) : Specifies the total rated capacity of PV-DERs as a percentage of the total feeder load in dynamic co-simulation (e.g. 0.1).

      * *DERParameters*: Specifies the configuration of PV-DERs to be used in the distribution system.
        * *power_rating (float):* Specifies the power rating of DER in kW (valid options: 50, 250).